stormpath/express-stormpath/README.md

 ## Documentation

-Once you have the demo app running (previous section) you will see a link inside the demo to Docs - this will show you the current documentation for the project
+Once you have the demo app running (previous section) you will see a link inside the demo to Documentation - this will show you the current documentation for the project

+## Development

+The source of this library is in the `src` folder.
+To build the library into a script that can be used by Angularjs you must run `grunt build`.
+If you are running `grunt serve` this will be done for you automatically when you edit files in the `src` directory.
+The angular app in the browser will be automatically reloaded as well.

 [AngularJS]: https://angularjs.org "AngularJS"